Lehrer

 Lehrer, alternatively Lehr, Lehrian or Lehrmann, is a surname that can be either Germanic or Jewish.

 Origin

 Teacher

 The most probable option for the origin of the Lehrer surname is from the word Lehrer, meaning teacher or rabbi in the German language.
-This may be religious or it may describe a teacher in a traditional elementary school.
+This may be religious or it may describe a teacher at any traditional secular school but also a tutor or an instructor.

 Locational

 The origin may be topographical and derive from the ancient pre-7th-century word lehr akin to the English 'leah', and as such describing an enclosure suitable for agriculture or a water meadow, one which was flooded in winter but dried out for summer grazing.
 There are several places in Southern Germany and Austria called 'Lehr'.
 These place names might have derived from water meadows.

 Jewish Lehrers

 There is a well documented family that trace their lineage to a Jewish teacher in Poland.
 While possible, it appears very unlikely that the southern German and the Jewish family lines are connected.

 The possible link from the Rhineland Lehrers to the Polish line relates to emigration from France and southern Germany.
 There was no systematic, official method of emigration, and few emigration lists are available, yet significant numbers of emigrants were known to leave southern Germany and Alsace during the following periods: